nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/BLAST-Command-Line/BLAST4.md

 ```

 These are protein sequences in FASTA format.
 FASTA format is something
-many of you have probably seen in one form or another -- it's very ubiquitous!
+many of you have probably seen in one form or another -- it's ubiquitous!

 It's a text file, containing sequence records.
 Each record
 starts with a `>`, and then contains one or more lines of sequence text.
 The information associated with each